-We perform routine mosquito, mosquito–borne disease and public health pesticide efficacy surveillance activities.
-We also engage in extensive public outreach including media campaigns, participate in community events, provide presentations and distribute outreach materials to various organizations.
+Perform routine surveillance for mosquito abundance, mosquito–borne diseases, and pesticide efficacy and take routine measures for controlling larval and adult mosquitoes.
+Engage in extensive public outreach including media campaigns, participate in community events, provide presentations, and distribute outreach materials to various organizations.

-A response is initiated when our Microbiology Laboratory detects a mosquito-borne virus [i.e., West Nile virus (WNV), Western Equine Encephalomyelitis (WEE), St. Louis encephalitis (SLE)] or when the California Department of Public Health (DPH) notifies us of a mosquito-borne virus from a dead bird(s) or mosquito pool(s) within our boundaries.
+Initiate the appropriate response is when our laboratory detects a mosquito-borne virus [i.e., West Nile virus (WNV), western equine encephalitis virus (WEEV), and Saint Louis encephalitis virus (SLEV)], or when the California Department of Public Health (CDPH) notifies us of mosquito-borne virus activity within our boundaries.

-A response is initiated when County Public Health Laboratory or DPH officials notify us that multiple mosquito-borne virus (i.e., WNV, WEE, or SLE) infections have occurred in humans within a specific area or there is evidence that epidemic conditions exist.
+Initiate the appropriate response when Sacramento or Yolo County Public Health Laboratories or CDPH notify us that multiple mosquito-borne virus (i.e., WNV, WEE, or SLE) infections have occurred in humans within a specific area or there is evidence that epidemic conditions exist.
 The epidemic area is defined as the geographic region in which human cases are clustered (incorporated city, community, neighborhood or zip code).
 We continue to assess the public health risk associated with the mosquito-borne virus (i.e., WNV, WEE, or SLE) by completing the Mosquito-borne Disease Report.

-For an in-depth copy of the Mosquito and Mosquito-Borne Disease Management Plan, please click here.
+To see a complete copy of the District Mosquito-borne Disease Management Plan, please click here.